Everything's Alright (Jesus Christ Superstar song): Everything's Alright (Reprise)

 The reprise of "Everything's Alright" is sung by Mary Magdalene to calm Jesus after his intense day of negative events, as he goes to sleep.
 The short, 29 second reprise leads into the hit single, "I Don't Know How to Love Him," which is also sung by Mary Magdalene.
 In the 1973 film version, only the "Close your Eyes" number is sung, omitting the rest of the lyrics, including the line: "I know that I will sleep well tonight", sung by Jesus.

-John Farnham, Kate Ceberano & Jon Stevens version
+John Farnham, Kate Ceberano and Jon Stevens version

 John Farnham, Kate Ceberano, and Jon Stevens released a version of "Everything's Alright" in 1992.
-The song peaked at number 6 for one week in the Australian Recording Industry Association's ARIA Charts.
-The song stayed in the ARIA Charts top 10 for five weeks.
-It spent an overall total of 14 weeks in Australia's ARIA Charts: entry date: 26 July 1992 at number 46, exit date: 25 October 1992 at number 44.
+The song peaked at number six on the Australian ARIA Singles Chart and stayed in the top 10 for five weeks.
+It spent 14 weeks on the chart and ended the year as Australia's 40th-most-successful single.